-Readings and other elements of professional development and education are incorporated into the program to encourage interns to develop their skills and understanding of their work.
-Interns will also learn how to participate in and conduct on-camera interviews as apart of their training and are encouraged to participate in events and social gatherings hosted by the Independent Institute.
-All interns are encouraged to write original research or editorial pieces with an chance to be featured in Independent Institute publications.
+Readings and other elements of personal and professional development are incorporated into the program to encourage interns to develop their skills and understanding of their work.
+Interns will also learn how to participate in and conduct on-camera interviews as a part of their training and are encouraged to participate in events and social gatherings hosted by the Independent Institute.
+All interns are encouraged to write original research or editorial pieces with a chance to be featured in Independent Institute publications.

 We make every effort to match prospective interns based on interests and future career goals.

-Interns in the Acquisitions department assist in the review and assessment of scholarly manuscripts to be published as either a policy report or a book.
+Interns in the Acquisitions department assist in the review and assessment of scholarly manuscripts to be published as either policy reports or books.
 There will be an opportunity to learn how editors and publishers acquire and build a list of new publications and assess relationships between manuscripts and marketplaces.
 You will gain insight into the workings of the broader landscape of the scholarly book publishing industry.
 Applicants should have strong analytical skills with a background in journalism, writing, or editing.

 Assist in the assessment and evaluation of prospective authors and manuscripts

 Provide critical analysis and commentary for texts under consideration

 Work with authors to develop manuscripts before publication

 Learn and understand the role of scholarly publishing in a think tank setting